grafana/grafana/docs/sources/datasources/azuremonitor.md

 As of Grafana 7.1, you can select more than one group by dimension.

-### Formatting legend keys with aliases for Application Insights
+### Format legend keys with aliases for Application Insights

 The default legend formatting is: